typedb/typedb/docs/pages/docs/00-get-started/grakn-console.md

 folder: docs
 ---

-The Grakn console executable is contained in the `bin` folder of the distribution and is shared with `server` and `cluster` functionalities.
+The Grakn console executable is contained in the main directory of the distribution and is shared with `server` and `cluster` functionalities.
-Once the grakn server is running, to open grakn console, navigate to the `bin` directory and run:
+Once the grakn server is running, to open the Grakn console, navigate to the distribution directory and run:

 ```
 ./grakn console start